zouyaoji/vue-cesium/website/docs/en-US/quickstart.md

 # Quick start

-`VueCesium` completes the Vue componentization of CesiumJS, you can use each component provided by this library in your Vue project.
-This library itself does not contain CesiumJS, so it is usually necessary to configure CesiumJS itself when importing, see [Configuring VueCesium (below this article)](./#/en-US/component/quickstart#configure-vuecesium).
+`Vue for Cesium` completes the Vue componentization of CesiumJS, you can use each component provided by this library in your Vue project.
+This library itself does not contain CesiumJS, so it is usually necessary to configure CesiumJS itself when importing, see [Configuring Vue for Cesium (below this article)](./#/en-US/component/quickstart#configure-vuecesium).

 ## Full import